 Click here to see some of the other “pearls” I have tested.

-This is the fourth set of faux pearls I have posted here on my site.
-Since there is also no mark or maker on these pearls (as with most vintage faux pearls) I will do my best to describe some of the qualities fo this set that cannot be easily identified in a photo.
+This is the fourth set of faux pearls I have published here on my site.
+Since there is also no mark or maker on these pearls (as with most vintage faux pearls) I will do my best to describe some of the qualities of this set that cannot be easily identified in a photo.

-These feel less like real pearls than the others here on my site, they are lighter weight.
-I was a teenager in the 1980s and these remind me of the heavy plastic faux pearls I had at that time.
+These feel less like real pearls than others tested and written about here on the site.
+They are lighter weight.
+I was a teenager in the 1980s, and these remind me of the heavy plastic faux pearls I had at that time.
 They are almost like a heavier version of Mardi Gras beads.
 They are an off-white/light cream color.
 They are brighter white than some of the other faux pearls.
 They are individually knotted.
-They are uniform and this is a very long strand.
-There is no clasp (it looks like it has broken off) but the bit of metal where it was attached does not look like either gold or silver (it is more a coppery brown color.)
+They are uniform, and this is a very long strand.
+There is no clasp (it looks like it has broken off), but the bit of metal where it was attached does not look like either gold or silver (it is more of a coppery brown color).

 - Lead (Pb): 4,687 +/- 99 ppm